Estimated reading time: 5 minutes

 A lot of people are put off subtropicals because of the height that some of the trees can reach.

-Considering many subtropical fruit trees have their origins in rainforest, it’s really not surprising they are genetically designed to be very tall.
+Considering many subtropical fruit trees have their origins in rainforests, it’s really not surprising they are genetically designed to be very tall.
 It’s the only way to compete for sunshine and nutrient within a very dense forest.

 We were also fascinated to see a range of techniques in use at Daleys like pruning and cincturing to try to keep trees to a more manageable height.